Find Affordable College Courses

 Moscow, ID

 You’ll be in good company if you decide to attend University of Idaho.
 It ranked #3 on our 2023 Most Popular Mechanical Engineering Bachelor’s Degree Schools in Idaho list.
-Located in the distant town of Moscow, U of I is a public college with a large student population.
+Located in the distant town of Moscow, U of I is a public school with a fairly large student population.

 About 13% of the students majoring in ME at the school are women while 88% are male.